pgomez-a/ft_printf/README.md

 the function.
 However, we can see that a function like printf can receive as many parameters as the user specifies.
 So how is it able to do this?
 The simple answer is found in the use of the **<stdarg.h>** library.

+### HOW TO USE FT_PRINTF?
+1. Clone ft_printf repository:

+       git clone https://github.com/pgomez-a/ft_printf.git && cd ft_printf

+2. Run <b>make</b> to create the static library <b>libftprintf.a</b>:

+       make

+3. Now, you can move the library wherever your project is, but the include of your main project should be the path of the ft_printf repository:

+       /* Suppose main.c is in the ft_printf repository */

+       #include "ft_printf.h"

+       int main(void)
+       {

+4. Compile your program with the new library:

+       gcc main.c -L. -lftprintf

 ### <stdarg.h>
 This library will allow us to work with the use of functions capable of receiving a variable number of arguments.
 To do this, you will declare a new type of variable and three different macros: